melosso/portway/README.md

 ### 4. Deploy

+When you're ready to host your application in IIS, there are a few important things to keep in mind.
+If you plan to use a proxy, you'll need to configure the correct user identity to ensure everything works smoothly.
+Don't forget to double-check that your application pool and security settings are properly configured for production use - we're assuming you already have the fundamentals of website security covered.

-Host the app in IIS.
-For proxy usage, configure the correct identity.
-Ensure your app pool and security settings are production-ready.
-Note, if you're going to use the proxy make sure to change the application identity.
-Make sure to modify your application pool and website settings, for optimal uptime and security policies.
-E.g. for more information check [Security Headers by Probely](https://securityheaders.com/)
+> If you're using a **Proxy** setup, make sure you explicitly change the Application Identity.
+It's also worth taking some time to fine-tune your application pool and website settings to maximize uptime and strengthen your security policies.
+For additional guidance on security best practices, you might find [Security Headers by Probely](https://securityheaders.com/) helpful.

 ## 🔐 Auth & Security